eved1018/InterfaceExtension/ReadMe.md

 Add these flags to use Scrwl4 or qhull.
 * `-s`: Use scrwl4 to remodel sidechain (default no sidechain remodeling).
 * `-qh`: Use c++ qhull (default pyhull).
+* `-nomod`: Dont use modeller and instead just change the names of
 ------

 ### Output: